bhargavSrao92/ClipboardShelf/privacy-policy.md

 # Privacy Policy for ClipboardShelf

-**Effective Date:** April 28, 2026

-ClipboardShelf (“the App”) is designed to help users manage and organize clipboard content securely and efficiently.
+Clipoza (“the App”) is designed to help users manage and organize clipboard content securely and efficiently.
 Your privacy is important to us.

 ## 1. Information We Collect